-- 13.1 A private hospital operator is prohibited from offering any direct incentive to, or creating an obligation on, a referring clinician inducing or requiring him to give preference to the facilities of that private hospital operator when treating private patients or referring private patients for treatment or tests. - 13.2 A referring clinician is prohibited from requesting, agreeing to receive or accepting any direct benefit from, or any obligation from, a private hospital operator inducing or requiring him to give preference to the facilities of that private hospital operator when treating patients or referring patients for treatment or tests.
+15.1 A private hospital operator is prohibited from offering any direct incentive to, or creating an obligation on, a referring clinician to give preference to the

-- 13.3 For the purposes of this article, the term direct incentive describes schemes or arrangements between private hospital operators and referring clinicians which link, implicitly or explicitly, the value of the rewards provided to a referring clinician to the value of that individual clinician's conduct to the private hospital operator and includes: - (a) payments made to a referring clinician by reference to each patient he has referred or test he has commissioned; - (b) payments made to a referring clinician by reference to a share of the revenue received from each patient he has referred for tests or treatment; - (c) payment to a referring clinician of a share, calculated by reference to the revenue received from the patients he has referred, of the overall profits of the private hospital operator; - (d) an allocation of shares in an equity participation scheme, the value of which allocation is based on the revenue received from patients the relevant referring clinician has referred for tests or treatment; - (e) arrangements allowing a clinician to use services and facilities, including secretarial and administrative services, and consulting rooms, free or for a discounted charge, where the value of the benefit given is calculated by reference to the revenue received from patients he has referred for treatment or tests; - (f) remuneration paid by a private hospital operator to a referring clinician under a contract for services, other than remuneration which is reasonable and proportionate having regard to the nature of the services being supplied; and - (g) any other arrangement which creates a direct link between the benefit conferred on a referring clinician by a private hospital operator and the revenue received by the private hospital operator from patients the referring clinician has referred for treatment or tests.
+- facilities of that private hospital operator when treating private patients or referring private patients for treatment or tests. - 15.2 A referring clinician is prohibited from requesting, agreeing to receive or accepting any direct incentive from, or any obligation from, a private hospital operator to give preference to the facilities of that private hospital operator when treating patients or referring patients for treatment or tests. - 15.3 For the purposes of this article, the term direct incentive describes schemes or arrangements between private hospital operators and referring clinicians such as the following: - (a) payments made to a referring clinician by reference to the number of patients he has referred to, or tests he has commissioned at, the facility or facilities of a particular private hospital operator; - (b) payments made to a referring clinician by reference to the proportion of the referring clinician's private patients referred for tests or treatment at the facility or facilities of a particular private hospital operator; - (c) payment to a referring clinician calculated by reference to the revenue received from the patients he has referred to the facility or facilities of a particular private hospital operator, or of the overall profits of the private hospital operator; - (d) an allocation of shares in an equity participation scheme, the value of which allocation is based on the revenue received from private patients the relevant referring clinician has referred for tests or treatment at the facility or facilities of a particular private hospital operator; - (e) arrangements allowing a referring clinician to use services and facilities, including secretarial and administrative services, and consulting rooms, free or for a discounted charge, where the value of the benefit given is calculated by reference to the revenue received from private patients he has referred for treatment or tests at the facility or facilities of a particular private hospital operator; - (f) remuneration paid by a private hospital operator to a referring clinician under a contract for services, which constitutes an inducement to refer private patients for treatment or tests at the facility or facilities of the relevant private hospital operator and is not remuneration which is reasonable and proportionate having regard to the nature of the services being supplied; and

-14. Higher-value services
+(g) any other arrangement which creates a direct link between the benefit conferred on a referring clinician by a private hospital operator and the revenue received by the private hospital operator from private patients the referring clinician has referred for treatment or tests at the facility or facilities of a particular private hospital operator.

-- 14.1 If all the conditions in paragraph 2 of this article are satisfied, the general prohibition in article 12.2 does not apply to higher-value services provided by a private hospital operator to a referring clinician, of a type such as the following: - (a) secretarial and administrative services; and
+16. Higher-value services

-(b) the right to use consulting rooms.
+- 16.1 If all the applicable conditions in article 16.2 are satisfied, the general prohibition in article 14 does not apply to higher-value services provided by a private hospital operator to a referring clinician, of a type such as the following: - (a) secretarial and administrative services; - (b) the right to use consulting rooms; and - (c) contributions to professional indemnity insurance in respect of private patients.

-14.2 The conditions are:
+16.2 The conditions are: